What Causes Second Trimester Intrauterine Fetal Death (IUFD)?

 - Term stillbirth occurs after 37 weeks gestation3

 Second trimester intrauterine fetal death is typically recognized as a demise after 20 weeks of gestation and a fetal weight of more than 500 grams.
 It affects about 1 in 100 pregnancies each year in the United States,4 and the rate has declined by more than 25% in the last 15 years.1

-loss during the second trimester is classified as a miscarriage, and not as an Intrauterine Fetal Death (IUFD).
-However, this definition is somewhat arbitrary and many causes of late miscarriage overlap with those of IUFD, and the workup is often similar.
+Generally, a pregnancy loss during the first- and early-second trimester (before 20 weeks) is classified as a miscarriage.3 However, this definition is somewhat arbitrary and many causes of miscarriage overlap with those of IUFD, and the workup is often similar.

 Causes of Second Trimester IUFD

 Because it can be difficult to specifically classify stillbirth, more study is needed on the potential causes of IUFD.
 In many cases, there is no standardized method for determining the cause of pregnancy loss.
 However, even when evaluated, a clear cause is not always found.2 Some common causes of second trimester IUFD include: